 About the Omaha Bar Association

-The Omaha Bar Association was founded in 1889 to promote the administration of justice and uphold the honor and integrity of the profession of law in Omaha.
+Previously known as the Douglas County Bar Association since 1875, the Omaha Bar Association was incorporated in 1889 to promote the administration of justice and uphold the honor and integrity of the profession of law in Omaha.
 Our purpose is to increase the usefulness, activity, professionalism and influence of the Bar and the legal profession.